aws/aws-encryption-sdk-c/README.md

 ## AWS Encryption SDK C

-The AWS Encryption SDK for C provides easy-to-use envelope encryption in C, with a dataformat compatible with the [AWS Encryption SDKs for Java and Python](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html).
+The AWS Encryption SDK for C provides easy-to-use envelope encryption in C, with a data format compatible with the [AWS Encryption SDKs for Java and Python](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html).

 **This library is currently under public preview**.
 Feel free to check out the